top of page

 Result 3: Connections Get Real

-“Excuses isolate you,” Marvin said, “because they keep you pretending everything’s fine.”
+"Excuses isolate you," Marvin said, narrowing his eyes, "because they keep you pretending everything’s fine — and everyone else at arm’s length."

-But when one Warrior opened up to their partner—just one honest conversation instead of another “I’m tired” deflection—the relationship deepened immediately.
-They weren’t magically healed, but they felt seen.
-And that made all the difference.
+But when one Warrior finally opened up to their partner — just one honest conversation instead of another “I’m tired” deflection — everything shifted.
+The relationship deepened immediately.
+They weren’t magically healed overnight, but they felt seen, and that made all the difference.

-“Imagine that,” Marvin said, licking his paw.
-“Connection from communication.
-Revolutionary.”
+"Imagine that," Marvin said, licking his paw with mock astonishment.
+"Connection from communication.
+Revolutionary."

 My Turn: Finding Time (Even When I Thought I Had None)